 However, the Kir is as popular today as when the drink was served to visiting delegates in Dijon in the 20th century, popularized by Felix Kir.
-History records that the mayor of Dijon started serving crème de cassis to visitors after the end of the Second World War; his version included a dash of white wine – typically Aligote – which is one of Burgundy’s less exalted white grape varieties.
-Leading experts believe that the cassis was ‘adulterated’ with white wine simply because the German Wehrmacht had taken control of all the red Burgundy during the war.
+History records that the mayor of Dijon started serving crème de cassis to visitors after the end of the Second World War; his version included a dash of white wine – typically Aligote – one of Burgundy’s less exalted white grape varieties.
+Leading experts believe the cassis was ‘adulterated’ with white wine simply because the German Wehrmacht had taken control of all the red Burgundy during the war.
 Suddenly, there was a surplus of white wine that needed a home!
-But regardless of how the drink came into being, there are now numerous versions of the Kir, including the legendary Kir Royale – crème de cassis topped up with Champagne – and Kir Breton, which is cassis mixed with Breton cider.
+But regardless of how the drink came into being, there are now numerous versions of the Kir, including the legendary Kir Royale – crème de cassis topped up with Champagne – and Kir Breton cassis mixed with Breton cider.

 Ingredients: 1 tbsp of crème de cassis, a measure of Champagne

 Method: Simplicity itself.
-Add the crème de cassis to the bottom of a Champagne glass and top up with Champagne.
+Add the crème de cassis to the bottom of a Champagne glass and top it up with Champagne.
 Garnish with a fresh blackberry.

 Ingredients: 2 ounces tequila, ¾ ounce crème de cassis, 1-ounce lime juice, ginger ale to finish

-Method: In a cocktail shaker, add the tequila, crème de cassis, lime juice, and ice.
+Method: In a cocktail shaker, add tequila, crème de cassis, lime juice, and ice.
 Shake vigorously.
 Strain into an ice-filled tumbler and add a dash of ginger ale.

 Ingredients: 1-ounce dry gin, vermouth, and crème de cassis.

-Method: Add all the ingredients and ice to a cocktail shaker and stir for 20 seconds.Strain into a chilled Martini glass.
+Method: Add all the ingredients and ice to a cocktail shaker and stir for 20 seconds—strain into a chilled Martini glass.

 Method: Fill a large white wine glass with prosecco, crème de cassis, and a splash of club soda.
 Gently mix the ingredients, stirring for about 1 minute.
 Finish by adding some halved blackberries to the glass rim.
 Serve.